rdlauer/articles/blues/geofencing/geofencing.md

 ## Displaying our Heatmap on the Web 🔥

 Let's wrap up our project by architecting a relatively simple React web app that will use Google Maps to generate a heatmap of our cell signal data.

-> **NOTE:** Just like GCP is not a strict dependency for this solution, using React and Google Maps is not required.
-Vue.js, Svelte, jQuery, or no framework are equally relevant choices.
-Likewise you could use an alternative map provider like [Mapbox](https://www.mapbox.com/).

 Again, you can find all of this code [in the GitHub repository](https://github.com/rdlauer/notecard-heatmap/tree/main/web) if you want to skip the narrative!